Honeypandas/Android_chedengwo/README.md

 ##Characteristic introduce:

-* 1.Data accuracy: input lines or site name, will be able to accurately inform passengers to take any bus current location, departure time and arrive station information.
+* 1.Data accuracy: input line or site name, will be able to accurately inform passengers to take any bus current location, departure time and arrive station information.

 * 2.All-round function: peripheral circuit, near the bus how far away, there are a few stand to be clear at a glance; Enter start and end, intelligently select multiple transfer plans, providing detailed information on the feasibility of the line and bus stop.